The Impossible Woman (1936 film)

 The Impossible Woman (Die unmögliche Frau) is a 1936 German romance film directed by Johannes Meyer and starring Dorothea Wieck, Gustav Fröhlich and Gina Falckenberg.
 It was shot at the Johannisthal Studios in Berlin and partly on location in Romania.
 It was based on the novel Madame will nicht heiraten by Mia Fellmann.

 Synopsis

-The female head of an oil company is known for her aloof manner, and is known as an "impossible woman" by her employees.
+The female head of an oil company is known for her aloof manner, and is considered an "impossible woman" by her employees.
 Eventually, she falls in love with one of her engineers, who has rescued the company from industrial sabotage.